 - My first income goal is $7,000 per month

 When I finished this list I felt so much lighter.
 I felt authentic.
 All I had known when I started this journey for sure was that I had the spirit of an entrepreneur.
 I was a yoga teacher so I thought owning a studio was the logical next step.

 I had begun to schedule all my activities.
-I would list them in order of importance and schedule them accordingly.
-I had always known that my healthy lifestyle had to take precedence over everything.
+Listing them in order of importance and schedule them accordingly.
+Deep down I had always known that my healthy lifestyle had to take precedence over everything.
 Being committed to practicing what I was preaching was my priority.
 I was learning to stay focused.
 Gary Vaynerchuck calls it micro focus and macro patience.
-Micro focus is focusing all of your work and effort on the next task at hand (not the ten tasks from now), while macro patience is about allowing time to give you the results because they will not often happen right away.
+Microfocus is focusing all of your work and effort on the next task at hand (not the ten tasks from now), while macro patience is about allowing time to give you the results because they will not often happen right away.

 I am a daily meditator.
-I had developed the discipline to sit in meditation twice a day for 20 minutes each session.
-I was doing this in my meditation, so why not do it in every part of my life.
+It took some time, but I developed the discipline to sit in meditation twice a day for 20 minutes each session.
+Since I was doing this in my meditation, why not do it in every part of my life.

 I focused on my list.
 Travel and my family are two of my greatest passions.
 I also knew I didn’t want employees, I wanted mentors and consultants.
 Knowing this meant a brick and mortar business was out of the question.
 I loved the idea of helping as many women as I could form the habits it would take to sustain a healthy lifestyle.
 The blog was shaping up to be my priority.

 2017 has been a year of intense transformation for me.
 I have experienced deep love and loss.
 There have been beautiful opportunities for deeper compassion, understanding, and forming greater bonds with those I love.
 It has been amazing and painful and I am deeply grateful for learning that focusing on the task at hand is not optional, if I want to succeed in all areas of my life.